Gopesh111/Agentic-AI-LangGraph/README.md

 Zero-shot AI generation is risky; LLMs frequently hallucinate or write buggy code on the first attempt.
 To solve this, I moved away from linear execution and built a cyclic graph.

 I implemented a Self-Reflection loop where a "Generator" node creates an initial draft, and a "Critic" node evaluates it.
 If the Critic finds an error, the graph dynamically routes backward, feeding the error logs back to the Generator to force a rewrite.
 The loop only terminates when the Critic approves the output or a maximum iteration limit is reached.
 This drastically improves the reliability of the final output.

+### Topic 11: Context Management (Memory Summarization)
+Saving chat history (Topic 05) is necessary, but passing the entire raw history into every new LLM prompt quickly leads to token limit crashes.

+To solve this, I added a dynamic Memory Manager.
+The system uses a conditional entry point to check the `chat_history` length.
+If it exceeds a threshold, it routes to a `Summarizer` node that compresses older conversations into a dense string.
+This approach **reduced token consumption by ~80%** in long-running sessions, ensuring the agent remains cost-effective and responsive without "forgetting" the user's intent.

 ---